This is maybe the easiest creative productivity idea I have shared with you. It’s also extremely effective.

 Change your words, change your mindset

-Fifteen years ago, I used to make a living from working in my office.
+I used to make a living from working in my office.
 Today, I make a living by developing ideas in my studio.
-Now, the actual room I operate from today is the same and when I first changed it’s title from office to studio, it looked identical too.
+The actual room I operate from today is the same and when I first changed it’s title from office to studio, it looked identical too.
 All I changed was the name I gave the room.

 - I felt a great deal more creative, operating from a studio each day rather than an office.
 Within a few weeks, the room looked far more like a creative space or studio than an office, as it started to reflect the way I felt about it.